SVO20/CondoCopy3/datetimes_in_filenames.md

 ## Overview

 The format `YYYYMMDD_HHMMSS` is a variation of ISO 8601, commonly used as a convention for naming files on Android devices.
 This format includes the year, month, day, hour, minute, and second without timezone offsets and milliseconds.
-It uses an underscore to separate the date and time components, making it widely adopted among smartphone manufacturers for filesystem compatibility.
+It uses an underscore to separate the date and time components, making it widely adopted among smartphone manufacturers for naming unification.

 ## Example